nexendrie/book-component/docs/index.md

 Usage
 -----

-Create new instance of Nexendrie\BookComponent\BookControl.
+Create a new instance of Nexendrie\BookComponent\BookControl.
 The constructor requires 2 parameters: **presenterName** and **folder**.
 Property presenterName tells which presenter is responsible for rendering the component, folder determines where templates with your chapter/pages are stored.
 You can also pass a translator as third parameter.

 After that, you have to tell the component about pages.
 Just add them as elements of array to property $pages.
 Each page has a slug (which is used to form its url) and name (which is shown in the list of pages and the top of the page itself).
 The page also needs a template which must be named *slug*.latte.